artefactual/binder-docs/source/user-manual/overview/intro.rst

 .. _Archivematica: https://www.archivematica.org/
 .. _MoMA: http://www.moma.org/

-Binder is an open-source, web-based digital repository management application.
-It is designed to support the care, management, and preservation of complex entities such as time-based media and born-digital works.
-Binder provides users with a central interface in which to view and manage relationships between the components of a work, related preservation objects (AIPs), the digital objects and technical metadata related AIPs contain, as well as the supporting technologies required to preserve and display the works over the long-term.
-The goal of Binder is to gather together all the information required to make long-term preservation and assessment decisions in a single user-friendly interface.
+Binder is an open-source web app for managing digital repositories.
+Binder is particularly adept at supporting the care, management, and preservation of complex digital collections such as time-based media and born-digital artworks.
+The app provides users with a central interface through  which they can  access, view and manage the rich technical metadata contained in the Archival Information Packages (AIPs) in their repository, as well as managing and describing the relationships between the components of a collections object, and its constituent digital objects, as well as the various external dependencies required to preserve and display the collection over the long- term.
+Binder gathers together all of this information required to make long- term preservation and assessment decisions in a single user-friendly interface.

 Binder integrates and enhances functionality from two existing open source preservation and access applications: